prjctg/prjctg.github.io-src/content/docs/explorer/intro.md

 # Explorer Guide

 Welcome, Explorers!
-This guide is designed to help you get the most out of Project G by watching animations and playing games synced to music.
+This guide is designed to help you get the most out of Anı⃰mr by watching animations and playing games synced to music.

 ### What you can do as an Explorer: